 - All of the learning centers of their brain are turned on.

 Both of these effects are beneficial for helping struggling readers.
-These students feel defeated, self-conscious, and demotivated.
+These students often feel defeated, self-conscious, and demotivated.
 Getting them to feel happy and positive is crucial for their success.
-And the second point, positivity turns on all of the learning centers in your brain, is going to help them understand new material at a faster rate, helping boost their self-esteem and maintain a postive attitude.
-If you can help your struggling readers get in a positive mindset before your instruction, their cognitive abilities can be boosted by an average of 31%.
+And the second point, positivity turns on all of the learning centers in your brain, is going to help them understand new material at a faster rate, helping boost their self-esteem and maintain a positive attitude.
+If you can help your struggling readers get in a positive mindset before your explicit phonics instruction, their cognitive abilities can be boosted by an average of 31%.

 It’s amazing how much something so unrelated to ability affects your students’ abilities.
-In fact, according to Achor, ability is rarely the cause of success, “75% of job successes are predicted by your optimism levels, your social support and your ability to see stress as a challenge instead of a threat.”
+In fact, according to Achor, the ability is rarely the cause of success, “75% of job successes are predicted by your optimism levels, your social support and your ability to see stress as a challenge instead of a threat.”

-This provides so much power and insight as to how to help the struggling readers in your classroom succeed.
+This provides so much power and insight as to how to help struggling readers in your classroom succeed.

 The best thing about Achor's research is that it is so easy to implement.
 Here are six simple suggestions from Achor that will help your students retrain their brains to view the world in a more positive light: